Marc Benioff Sells 2,300 Shares of salesforce.com, inc. (NYSE:CRM) Stock

-salesforce.com, inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the stock in a transaction on Wednesday, March 30th.
-The stock was sold at an average price of $216.02, for a total value of $496,846.00.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+salesforce.com, inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of salesforce.com stock in a transaction on Friday, April 1st.
+The shares were sold at an average price of $211.58, for a total transaction of $486,634.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Marc Benioff also recently made the following trade(s):

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Park National Corp OH boosted its stake in salesforce.com by 2.8% during the first quarter.
-Park National Corp OH now owns 2,663 shares of the CRM provider’s stock worth $565,000 after buying an additional 72 shares during the last quarter.
-City State Bank acquired a new position in salesforce.com during the fourth quarter worth $170,000.
-Oliver Lagore Vanvalin Investment Group acquired a new position in salesforce.com during the fourth quarter worth $5,040,000.
-Mason & Associates Inc acquired a new position in salesforce.com during the fourth quarter worth $513,000.
-Finally, Merlin Capital LLC purchased a new stake in salesforce.com in the fourth quarter valued at $511,000.
-77.16% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of CRM.
+Morgan Stanley grew its position in shares of salesforce.com by 20.2% in the 2nd quarter.
+Morgan Stanley now owns 16,563,897 shares of the CRM provider’s stock valued at $4,046,065,000 after buying an additional 2,787,393 shares during the last quarter.
+Wolff Wiese Magana LLC grew its position in shares of salesforce.com by 2.3% in the 3rd quarter.
+Wolff Wiese Magana LLC now owns 4,565 shares of the CRM provider’s stock valued at $1,238,000 after buying an additional 104 shares during the last quarter.
+CMH Wealth Management LLC grew its position in shares of salesforce.com by 2.9% in the 3rd quarter.
+CMH Wealth Management LLC now owns 20,305 shares of the CRM provider’s stock valued at $5,507,000 after buying an additional 575 shares during the last quarter.
+JJJ Advisors Inc. grew its position in shares of salesforce.com by 25.0% in the 3rd quarter.
+JJJ Advisors Inc. now owns 960 shares of the CRM provider’s stock valued at $260,000 after buying an additional 192 shares during the last quarter.
+Finally, Csenge Advisory Group grew its position in salesforce.com by 6.0% during the 3rd quarter.
+Csenge Advisory Group now owns 2,966 shares of the CRM provider’s stock worth $817,000 after purchasing an additional 167 shares during the last quarter.
+77.16% of the stock is currently owned by hedge funds and other institutional investors.

-CRM has been the subject of several research analyst reports.
-Credit Suisse Group set a $375.00 price objective on salesforce.com in a research note on Thursday, March 3rd.
-Mizuho reduced their price objective on salesforce.com from $350.00 to $295.00 and set a “buy” rating for the company in a research note on Tuesday, February 15th.
-JPMorgan Chase & Co. set a $316.00 price objective on salesforce.com in a research note on Wednesday, March 2nd.
-UBS Group raised their price objective on salesforce.com from $210.00 to $225.00 and gave the stock a “neutral” rating in a research note on Wednesday, March 2nd.
-Finally, Raymond James reduced their price objective on salesforce.com from $340.00 to $300.00 and set a “strong-buy” rating for the company in a research note on Wednesday, March 2nd.
-Seven research analysts have rated the stock with a hold rating, thirty-two have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average target price of $302.23.
+CRM has been the topic of a number of recent research reports.
+Stifel Nicolaus lowered their price target on shares of salesforce.com from $350.00 to $300.00 and set a “buy” rating on the stock in a research report on Wednesday, March 2nd.
+Robert W. Baird reduced their target price on shares of salesforce.com from $315.00 to $300.00 in a research note on Wednesday, March 2nd.
+Royal Bank of Canada set a $325.00 target price on shares of salesforce.com in a research note on Wednesday, March 2nd.
+Cowen reduced their target price on shares of salesforce.com from $325.00 to $285.00 in a research note on Monday, February 28th.
+Finally, StockNews.com assumed coverage on shares of salesforce.com in a research note on Thursday, March 31st.
+They set a “hold” rating on the stock.
+Seven equities research analysts have rated the stock with a hold rating, thirty-two have assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat, salesforce.com presently has an average rating of “Buy” and an average target price of $302.23.

 salesforce.com, inc. provides customer relationship management technology that brings companies and customers together worldwide.
 Its Customer 360 platform empowers its customers to work together to deliver connected experiences for their customers.
 The company's service offerings include Sales to store data, monitor leads and progress, forecast opportunities, gain insights through analytics and relationship intelligence, and deliver quotes, contracts, and invoices; and Service that enables companies to deliver trusted and highly personalized customer service and support at scale.